Disability Disciplines: PhD

-- Special Education: This specialization prepares graduates to become university faculty in special education.
+- Special Education: The Special Education specialization prepares graduates to become university faculty in special education.
 They receive the necessary training through research, scholarship, and teaching experience in the program.

-- Rehabilitation Counseling: Students in this specialization prepare to become university faculty in rehabilitation counseling or agency administrators.
-Doctoral students gain experience in teaching both traditional on-campus and technology-mediated distance courses in conjunction with the rehabilitation counseling master's program, which is ranked among the top 15 in the nation.
+- Rehabilitation Counseling: In the Rehabilitation Counseling specialization, doctoral students gain experience in teaching both traditional on-campus and technology-mediated distance courses in conjunction with the MRC program, which is ranked 15th in the nation.

 - Disabilities Studies: Students in this specialization acquire a deeper understanding of the complexities of disabilities in the context of changing demographics and societies.
 Students are able to engage in research activities with individuals with disabilities to understand and provide solutions to these issues.

-- Speech-Language Pathology: Speech-language pathology prepares students to work with individuals of any age who have difficulties communicating, learning to communicate, or feeding and swallowing.
-Students at the PhD level are prepared to work as university faculty and conduct research in speech-language issues.
+- Speech-Language Pathology: The Speech-language Pathology specialization prepares students to work with individuals of any age who have difficulties communicating, learning to communicate, or feeding and swallowing.

-- Score at or above the 40th percentile on in the GRE or MAT
+- A score or scores at or above the 40th percentile on the GRE verbal, quantitative, and analytical writing

 International students have additional admissions requirements.